kjdev/nginx-keyval/README.md

 Sets the `name` and `size` of the shared memory zone that keeps the key-value database.

-The optional `ttl` parameter sets the time to live which key-value pairs are removed (default value is 0 seconds).
+The optional `timeout` or `ttl` parameter sets the time to live which key-value pairs are removed (default value is 0 seconds).

 ```
 Syntax: keyval_zone_redis zone=name [hostname=name] [port=number] [database=number] [connect_timeout=time] [ttl=time];